 Avia Layout Builder

 WPBakery (formerly Visual Composer)

 To configure Memsource in this case, indicate in WordPress which custom fields you wish to translate.

 Go toPlugin, then , and add the shortcodes based on the specification of the addon format.

 Connection Test Fails when Configuring the Connector

-Some WordPress plugins, like WP Hardening, provide options for disabling the JSON API.
+Some WordPress plugins, like WP Hardening, WP Security, WP Staging, Disable WP REST API, or Wordfence Security, provide options for disabling the JSON API.
 Ensure the WordPress API is not disabled.